Do you have a question not listed below?

 I think my child might have autism.
 Where can I go for an assessment?

-Our Center for Developmental Behavioral Pediatrics offers assessment, diagnosis and treatment for children with or at risk for developmental and behavioral disabilites.
+Our Center for Developmental Behavioral Pediatrics offers assessment, diagnosis and treatment for children with or at risk for developmental and behavioral disabilities.
 For information about the referral process to the center, visit the Referrals and Appointments page.
+Also, feel free to utilize our lending library, where we have hundreds of books on autism available for check-out.

 Are there support groups available locally for families of children with autism?